hienvuvg/dairycattle_dataset/benchmarks/1_behavior_cls/rgb/README.md

 ### Overall Inference Pipeline
 ------
-1. Inference pipeline can be run either using the models trained in the previous steps or using the trained weights that can be downloaded from [here](https://purdue0-my.sharepoint.com/:u:/g/personal/oprabhun_purdue_edu/ERgvtswYqrlAm8yCn2SutekB6DYBvxc5ZDexZVXr-XHyJQ?e=nCEZUL).  <br />
+1. Inference pipeline can be run either using the models trained in the previous steps or using the trained weights (trained_model_weights.zip).  <br />
 Code adapted from https://github.com/ultralytics/ultralytics.
 1. Enter the configurations in ```./custom_ultralytics_yolov8/inference_config.json```